makeabledk/laravel-factory-enhanced/readme.md

     ->create();
 ```

-By using the `andWith` we will create a 'clean cut', and no further calls to `with` can interfere with relations specified prior to the `andWith`.
+By using the `andWith` we will create a 'clean cut', so that no further calls to `with` can interfere with relations specified prior to the `andWith`.

 In the above example any further nesting of relations will apply to the 'offline' server.